jasmina-husic/bss_oss/README.md

 ## Order Provisioning Workflow

 The provisioning wizard guides users through configuring and deploying orders derived from catalogue offers.
-Each offer contains an **activation sequence**—an ordered list of high‑level workflow steps such as “Allocate hardware,” “Configure devices,” “Install on site” or “Ship & install,” and “Commission network.”
-When a new order is created from an offer, the wizard now builds its steps dynamically from this sequence:
+Each offer defines a **provisioning workflow**—an ordered list of high‑level steps that map directly onto the wizard pages.
+When you create an order, the wizard assembles its pages from this workflow:

-- **Order Review & Confirmation** – always the first step.
-Users can review equipment, customer details and project timeline.
+1. **Order Review & Confirmation** – always the first step.
+Users review equipment, customer details and the project timeline.
-- **Inventory Allocation** – shown only if the offer’s activation sequence includes **Allocate hardware**.
-This step lets users assign devices from stock and capture allocation notes.
+2. **Inventory Allocation** – appears if the offer’s workflow includes **Inventory Allocation**.
+Users assign devices from stock and capture allocation notes.
+This step is hidden for service‑only offers that don’t require hardware.
-- **Device Setup & Configuration** – shown only if **Configure devices** is present.
-Separate tabs are displayed for firewalls, switches and access points; each device’s template fields can be edited.
-The wizard will skip this step entirely for discount‑only offers that do not require device configuration.
+3. **Device Setup & Configuration** – appears if **Device Setup & Configuration** is selected.
+The wizard shows separate tabs for firewalls, switches and access points based on the products in the order.
+If no devices need configuration, the step is skipped.
+4. **Testing & Validation** – always included.
+This page allows users to run automated tests and validate that configured devices are functioning correctly.
-- **Testing & Validation** and **Final Validation Checklist** – always included.
-These pages allow users to run automated tests, reset or retry failed tests, and complete checklists for hardware, configuration, licensing and documentation.
+5. **Final Validation Checklist** – always included.
+Users complete checklists for hardware, configuration, licensing and documentation before deployment.
-- **Deployment Planning & Scheduling** – included when the activation sequence contains **Install on site** or **Ship & install**.
-Users can schedule installation, view the installation team and ensure the deployment kit is ready.
-This step is omitted for purely cloud‑based or licence‑only offers.
+6. **Deployment Planning & Scheduling** – appears if the workflow includes **Deployment Planning & Scheduling**.
+Users schedule the installation, view the installation team and confirm the deployment kit is ready.
+This step is omitted for cloud‑only or licence‑only offers.
-- **Go‑Live & Customer Handover** – always the final step.
-Users can review deployment summary information, validate that the network is up and handover documentation and training details to the customer.
+7. **Go‑Live & Customer Handover** – always the final step.
+Users review the deployment summary, verify network uptime and hand over documentation and training to the customer.

-Once an order has been instantiated from an offer its workflow is **immutable**—the wizard derives its steps from the activation sequence at the moment of creation and stores them in the order record.
-If you edit an offer’s workflow afterwards, existing orders are unaffected.
+Once an order has been instantiated from an offer its workflow is **immutable**—the wizard derives its pages from the workflow when the order is created and stores them in the order record.
+Editing an offer’s workflow does not affect orders that have already been created.

 Each product in the catalogue can optionally reference a **device template** via a `deviceTemplateId`.
 When an order is generated the fulfilment service uses this identifier to look up a template in `device_templates.json` and builds a per‑device configuration form.
 Templates group fields into sections and assign a **type** (e.g. `firewall`, `switch`, `accessPoint`), which determines which sub‑page under **Device Setup & Configuration** the form appears on.
 If a product lacks a template or the template is missing, the wizard falls back to a simple free‑text **Custom Configuration** field.